janmarkuslanger/software-architecture-guide/README.md

 E.g., the class `Human` consists of Class `Hand` and `Leg`.
 Both classes cannot exist on their own.

-# Design patterns
+# Design principles

-Design patterns are helpful solutions for problems in software development.
+Design principles are helpful solutions for problems in software development.
 Nevertheless, design patterns can increase complexity without an advantage.
 It is possible to adjust those patterns if that will fit better to a problem.

 ## Creational patterns

-### Fabrik
+### Factory method

 <details>
-  <summary>Fabrik</summary>
+  <summary>Factory method</summary>

 Problem: Die Bestimmung der Erzeugung einer konkreten Klasse (Produkt) soll zur Laufzeit erfolgen und Implementierung und Erzeugung sollen größtenteils entkoppelt sein.